alfahami/docker-cheat-sheet/README.md

 Docker as a software was designing in consist of three major components:
   1. **Docker Daemon** : The daemon( <mark>dockerd</mark> is a process running in the background and awaits for commands from the client.
   2. **Docker Client** : The client (</mark>docker</mark>) is a CLI program mostly responsible for transporting commands isued by users
-  3. **RESt API** : The rest API acts as a bridge between the daemon and the client.
+  3. **REST API** : The rest API acts as a bridge between the daemon and the client.
 Any commands issued using the client passes through the API to finally reach the daemon.

    Docker officials state:

    "Docker uses a client-server architecture.
-The Docker *client* communicates with the the Docker _daemon_ which does heavey lifting of building, running, and distributing your Docker containers."
+The Docker *client* communicates with the the Docker _daemon_ which does heavy lifting of building, running, and distributing your Docker containers."

    ### The big picutre
    -------------------